hc495/ICL_Circuit/README.md

 ## Citation

-If you want to cite this work, please use the following BibTeX entry:
+If you find this work useful for your research, please cite [our paper](https://openreview.net/forum?id=xizpnYNvQq):

 ```
 @inproceedings{cho2025revisiting,